wackerspaul/comparison-approach/README.md

     | etc.   | etc.         | etc.       | etc.      |

    *Note the column geneID of the gene annotation file matching the column geneID in the T-statistics file*

+ *An example gene annotation file is available in the info folder of this repository*
   &nbsp;

 ## Output